preston-carter/fetch_analytics_project/DOCUMENTATION.md

 ```
 **Explanation**: Similarly to Question 5, I found the maximum user date and used this field to count distinct ReceiptItemDetail.receiptId by users created in the last 6 months for each brandName and then seleted only the greatest result.
 I had to assume that a transaction is defined as a receipt.

-Result: Swanson with 11 total transactions.
+Result: Swanson with 11 total transactions

 ## 3. Data Quality Assessment